-Mitigation 4.7-12 The condition of identified asbestos-containing material (ACM) shall be
+Mitigation 4.7-12 The condition of identified asbestos-containing material (ACM) shall be assessed annually, and prior to reuse of a building known to contain ACM.

 U.S. Army Reserve FOST Report: With respect to the easterly portion of the Project site (the Subaru site) conveyed to OBRA by the U.S. Army Reserve, a FOST Report was prepared by the U.S. Army Reserve in June 2004.
 This report documents the state of the "Subaru Lot", which encompasses the remaining area of the Project site not previously addressed in the OARB EIR (pursuant to the OARB RMP/RAP).
 The FOST identifies a set of environmental actions taken on the site, including record searches, preliminary assessments, site investigations and remedial investigations.